 In Florida, the concept of comparative negligence allows for the apportionment of fault between parties involved in an accident.
-This means that a pedestrian’s actions leading up to the collision can impact their ability to recover damages and may even result in them being held liable for the accident.
-In this blog post, we’ll explore the circumstances under which a pedestrian may be found at fault for a car accident in Florida, and discuss the legal implications of such situations.
+A pedestrian’s actions can impact their ability to recover damages and may even result in them being held liable for the accident.
+We’ll explore the circumstances under which a pedestrian may be found at fault for a car accident in Florida, and discuss their legal implications.

 Pedestrian Right-of-Way Laws in Florida

+Pedestrian safety and laws in Florida can be complicated to figure out.
 Florida law establishes when pedestrians have the right-of-way and how they must generally behave to avoid putting themselves or others in harm’s way.
-Key points to be aware of are:
+Some of the key points to be aware of are crosswalk etiquette and right-of-way, risk and apportioning fault on dangerous acts, and intention of being in the scope of injury.
+When is a pedestrian at fault for a car accident if they follow right-of-way?

 Familiarizing yourself with Florida pedestrian safety and laws is important.
 Abiding by these laws doesn’t just keep you safe—it can also help you show why you may deserve compensation after a collision.